GLOBAL MARKETS-Shares rise, but risks of inflation flare-up pick up | Headlines

 GLOBAL MARKETS-Shares rise, but risks of inflation flare-up pick up

-Global stocks rose in cautious trade on Tuesday as investors grappled with the possibility of a flare-up in inflation due to the OPEC+ group's surprise output target cut, while the dollar dipped after weak U.S. manufacturing data the previous day.
+"There are only four instances where the ISM manufacturing reading was this low without a recession in the following 12-18 months – the early 1950s, 1967, the mid 1990s and right after the 2000s recession," Deutsche Bank strategists said in a note.
+Treasury yields retreated after the U.S. manufacturing data, which increased expectations for some investors the Fed will cut rates later this year as the economy slows.

-Global stocks rose in cautious trade on Tuesday as investors grappled with the possibility of a flare-up in inflation due to the OPEC+ group's surprise output target cut, while the dollar dipped after weak U.S. manufacturing data the previous day.
+Global stocks rose on Tuesday, while investors grappled with the possibility of a flare-up in inflation due to the OPEC+ group's surprise output target cut, while the dollar dipped after weak U.S. manufacturing data the previous day.
 An announcement on Sunday of an output target cut by the Organization of the Petroleum Exporting Countries (OPEC) and its partners, known as OPEC+, boosted oil prices and complicated the inflation outlook.
-Brent crude was last up 0.95% at $85.72 a barrel, set for its biggest two-day rally since last April, with a gain of 7.5% over Monday and Tuesday.
+Brent crude was last up 0.8% at $85.57 a barrel, set for its biggest two-day rally since last April, with a gain of 7.5% over Monday and Tuesday.

 The Australian dollar came under pressure after the Reserve Bank of Australia left interest rates unchanged after 10 straight increases.
 It was last down 0.5% against the U.S. dollar at $0.6754.